jimtyhurst/annotated_bibliography/building-community-notes.md

         * Perks: Free tickets to events, swag, free training, special offers.
     * Bringing in the right people to build this foundation takes time.
     * It's not quick, it's not easy, and in the beginning, it's not scalable.
 It's about developing personal relationships, building trust, and most importantly, having a shared set of values that span across the company and the community.
-    * incentivization: e.g. perks/swag, top contributor programs, community feedback, and community culture+values.
+    * Incentivization: e.g. perks/swag, top contributor programs, community feedback, and community culture+values.
 * Carrie Melissa Jones, Charles Vogl.
 2020.
 Building Brand Communities: How Organizations Succeed by Creating Belonging.
     * Common ways authentic communities serve organizational goals:
         * Innovation